Joe Debono Grech

-Joe Debono Grech (born 17 September 1939) was a Maltese politician.
+Joe Debono Grech (born 17 September 1939) is a retired Maltese politician.
 He was a Member of Parliament in the House of Representatives of Malta.

 Political life

 Joseph Debono Grech started off in the Labour Party in 1959 both as a Secretary and also as a president of several branches of the party.
 In 1959 he was one of the founders of the ‘Brigata Laburista’.
 In 1967 he was appointed secretary of the Labour Youths and the representative in the bureau of I.U.S.Y. for the same committee.
 In 1969 he was elected Deputy Leader for party affairs.
 He contested the general elections for the first time in 1966 on the 13th and 8th district.
 He was elected in the Maltese Parliament in 1966 and in all subsequent elections until 2013.